salilab/mdt/doc/features.rst

  * *bins*: list of bins (see :ref:`binspec`).
  * *protein1* and *protein2*: the indexes of proteins in each group of proteins selected from the alignment to evaluate the feature on; each can range from 0 to 2 inclusive.
-See :meth:`Table.add_alignment` for more details.
+See :meth:`mdt.Table.add_alignment` for more details.

 .. autoclass:: SequenceIdentity